ai-boost/awesome-prompts/README.md

 - [Improving Factuality and Reasoning in Language Models through Multiagent Debate (2023)](https://arxiv.org/abs/2305.14325): Generating debates between a few ChatGPT agents over a few rounds improves scores on various benchmarks.
 Math word problem scores rise from 77% to 85%.

 From: https://cookbook.openai.com/articles/related_resources

+# Awesome GPTs by Community
+If you have an Awesome GPT or you want more Awesome GPTs, see another project: [Awesome GPTs](https://github.com/ai-boost/Awesome-GPTs).
+You can find a curated list of awesome gpts or submit your GPT in this project.

+# Open-sourced Static Website
+We have a website for display awesome gpts: https://awesomegpts.vip and host by github pages.
+We open-sourced the website here: https://github.com/ai-boost/ai-boost.github.io If you want to host your own website, you can see this project.😊

 # FAQ
 1. **Q**: Why open source?